d3athkai/MOTD-Login-Banner-for-Linux/README.md

 # MOTD Login Banner for Linux

 ## Compatibility
-Login Banner tested working with Ubuntu 18/20, CentOS 7/8/Stream and Raspberry Pi OS
+Login Banner tested working with latest Red Hat, Rocky Linux, Ubuntu and Raspberry Pi OS.

 ## Setup
 Copy the contents inside *bash profile.txt* to */etc/profile* of your server.